aceisScope/developer-quiz/README.md

 ### A:
 1. `amount` should be positive by context, but there's no check for it.
-2. It seems amount is a `Number` instance.
-Not a good idea to use `Number` to handle money values.
+2. It seems `amount` is a `Number` instance.
+If I'd choose I wouldn't use `Number` to handle money values but would use something like [Decimal.js](https://mikemcl.github.io/decimal.js/) instead.